-Sameera Sandhu New Delhi As a Consultant in Egon Zehnder's Industrial practice group, Sameera works closely with industry clients to solve leadership needs at the Board and Senior Leadership levels.
+As Egon Zehnder's Global Head of Mining & Metals Research, Sameera works closely with industry clients to solve leadership needs at the Board and Senior Leadership levels.
 She brings ~12 years of sector specialization gained at both strategy and talent consulting firms in global roles.
 Prior to Egon Zehnder, Sameera was a Senior Analyst in EY's Global Mining & Metals practice, where she developed industry thought leadership and executed client engagement projects.
 As EY's subject matter expert for copper, aluminum and M&A, she was the principal author of commodity analyst reports, co-author of the annual thought leadership: "M&A and Capital Raising in Mining & Metals" and yearly contributor to "Top 10 Business Risks and Opportunities for Mining and Metals".
+Christian Schmidt

-Christian Schmidt London Christian focuses on the industrial sector, working with clients in natural resources, process, and manufacturing industries.
+Christian focuses on the industrial sector, working with clients in natural resources, process, and manufacturing industries.
 His expertise is in mining and metals, and he led Egon Zehnder's Global Mining & Metals practice for nearly 10 years.
 In addition to executive and Board searches, he has deep experience managing cross border leadership assessment and development projects for global clients, unlocking the potential of senior executive teams and leaders.
 Christian has also led numerous leadership advisory projects in the CFO space for both public and private companies and leads Egon Zehnder's CFO practice in the UK.
 Editorial team: Cheryl Martel, Global Head of Content and Luisa Zottis, Global Content Manager Design team: Kamaljit Marwaha, Richard Khuptong and Siddhant S. Goral